lxcxuebao/mecheye_csharp_interface/README.md

 * Connect to your cameras in your LANS.
 * Set and get camera parameters like exposure time, period and so on.
 * Get color image and depth image as matrix.
-* Get point cloud data in the format of a 2-dim array.
+* Get point cloud data in the format of a two-dimensional array.

 ## Dependency